calad0i/HGQ-demos/README.md

 ```

 For more details, please run the script with the `-h` flag.
 You may want to modify the output paths in the configuration files.

+For synthsizing the models, you can use the `batch_synth.sh` script provided, which runs csynth, vsynth, and place&route, and keeps only the reports.
+Copy the script to the directory containing the tarballs of the hls projects, and run it.

+If you wish to do it manually, please notice the following:

+- When using dense-only network with `vivado_hls` with function pipeline, add `#pragma HLS INLINE recursive` in the entry function.
+This will greatly reduce the latency for HGQ trained models.
+- For the tgc Muon tracking demo, replace `#pragma HLS DATAFLOW` by `#pragma HLS PIPELINE`.
+Vitis/Vivado HLS does a bad job with dataflow for this model.
+  - Probably due to the fill buffer logic in for convolutional layers.

 An ipython notebook containing the minimal code to run the HGQ is available [here](minimal/usage_example.ipynb)